hardy613/es6-notes/template-literals.md

 ```

 Template literals can be `tagged` with a function identifier before the
 back-ticks.
-The function allows you to parse the tempate literal, the first
+The function allows you to parse the template literal.
+The first
 argument is an array of string values, the rest of the arguments relate to
 the placeholders in the template literal.